esa/LADDS/README.md

 * In the configuration file for the simulation, include the constellation(s) by defining `constellationList` and assigning the constellation name(s); Syntax:
 {name;}name ; e.g. Astra;Starlink;OneWeb
-* Assign values for `constellationFrequency`, `constellationCutoff` and `altitudeSpread` (more information below)
+* `constellationFrequency` (=interval for constellation insertion)
+* `constellationCutoff` (satellites are inserted with a delay, if there is an object within this range)
+* `altitudeSpread` ([km] ~99.74% of satellites with normally distributed altitude deviate by less than this value from the mean altitude [altitudeSpread = 3*sigma])

 ### How constellation satellites are inserted to the simulation

-When starting the simulation with satellite constellations every `constellationFrequency` iterations, satellites that are due to be added are inserted to the simulation.
-They are only inserted if there is no other object within the range `constellationCutoff` of the position of the new Satellite.
-If there are objects close enough to the new satellite, the insertion is postponed to the next time satellites are added.

-The insertion of a constellation takes as long as specified by the `duration` parameter in the respective .yaml file and happens shell by shell.
-The time it takes to insert one shell of a constellation depends on the percentage of satellites the shell contributes to.
+The insertion of a constellation takes as long as specified by the `duration` parameter in the respective .yaml file.
+The time it takes to insert one shell of a constellation depends on the percentage of satellites the shell contributes to the constellation.
 Satellites of each orbital shell are inserted plane by plane and linearly over time.

-Satellites are inserted with varying altitude based on a random variable that is normally distributed. `AltitudeSpread` determines within what range most satellites (99.74%) deviate from `altitude`.
-The parameter equals 3 times the standard deviation of the normal distribution.